 Hiking Golden Wall Trail / Castle Bridge Trail Loop

 Scattered through the forest are Ponderosa Pines, which are great fun for kids.
 No, really!
 Have them go up and smell the bark – it smells sweet.
-People disagree on the smell, but many think it smells like butterscotch, vanilla or even baked cookies!
+People disagree on the smell, but many think Ponderosa Pine bark smells like butterscotch, vanilla or even baked cookies!
 (I’m in the butterscotch camp)

-The trail can get a little steep in spots, but it’s not too bad.
-Eventually, the trail crests at the top of the ridge and you follow it along the top for a while, again enjoying amazing views of the area.
+The Castle Bridge trail can get a little steep in spots, but it’s not too bad.
+Eventually, the Castle Bridge trail crests at the top of the ridge and you follow it along the top for a while, again enjoying amazing views of the area.

 Eventually the Castle Bridge Trail ends and meets up with the Golden Wall Trail again.
 You can turn left for a much longer hike back to Highway 12, or you can turn right and head back towards the parking lot (as we did).

-Facilities: The Visitor Center had washrooms, but they are seasonal and were still closed for our visit (in April).
+Facilities: The Red Canyon Visitor Center had washrooms, but they are seasonal and were still closed for our visit (in April).

 Kodachrome Basin State Park

 Kodachrome Basin State Park is approximately 30 minutes south-east of Bryce Canyon.
-It is not part of Bryce Canyon National Park, so you’ll need to pay an $8 admission charge.
+It is not part of Bryce Canyon National Park, so you’ll need to pay a modest admission charge.

 Hiking Angel’s Palace Trail

-The Angel’s Palace Trail is an incredibly fun hike for the kids (and adults too!).
-This 1.5 mile (2.5km) loop begins with a short walk through the bottom of a canyon.
-The cliff walls here are different than they are at Bryce Canyon; they are much smoother and quite interesting to look at.
+The Angel’s Palace Trail is an incredibly fun kid-friendly Kodachrome hike.
+This 1.5 mile (2.5km) hiking loop begins with a short walk through the bottom of a canyon.
+The cliff walls in Kodachrome Basin are different than they are at Bryce Canyon; they are much smoother and quite interesting to look at.

-Once the canyon ends, the trail climbs the back canyon wall until you are up top, looking down on the canyon.
-The trail stays elevated and twists and turns through many interesting rock formations, all the while offering excellent views of Kodachrome and beyond.
+Once the canyon ends, the Angel’s Palace Trail climbs the back canyon wall until you are up top, looking down on the canyon.
+The hiking trail stays elevated and twists and turns through many interesting rock formations, all the while offering excellent views of Kodachrome Basin State Park and beyond.

-Your kids will have a great time racing through this interesting trail and/or climbing on the many fun shaped rocks along the trail.
+Your kids will have a great time racing through this interesting Kodachrome Basin hiking trail and/or climbing on the many fun shaped rocks along the trail.
 As is typical in this area, there are many sharp drop-offs, so watch your kids closely.

 Hiking Panorama Trail